English

 Entry requirement to study English Literature at A Level

-We require a grade 6 in English Language GCSE and a grade 6 in English Language at GCSE.
+We require a grade 6 in English Literature GCSE and a grade 6 in English Language at GCSE.

 Future pathways/careers